ntu-sec/BiFF/README.md

 # Full Evaluation Result

 Due to the page limiation of the paper, we only show the 3 of 4 benchmark programs' testing results.

 Here lists full of them.

+And what's more, the result images showed here are drawn with the 95% confidence interval (which is a statistical metric).

 ## podofopdfinfo
 <p float="left">